reaktivity/reaktor.java/README.md

 $ git fetch build develop
 $ git merge build/develop --no-commit
 ```
-... review the changes, modify the `pom.xml` to reflect your project name, description, and artifact id before committing the changes.
+... review the changes, modify the `pom.xml` to reflect your project `name`, `description`, and `artifactId` before committing the changes.
 ```
 $ git commit
 ```